Everything we know about the Journeys Through the Radiant Citadel D&D book

 When is Journeys Through the Radiant Citadel coming out?

-This new D&D book isn't all that far away; it's due to hit shelves worldwide this June 21, 2022.
+This new D&D book was recently delayed by a month (slipping from its June 21 release date).
+It's now due to hit shelves July 19 instead.
 That includes both a standard cover by Evyn Fong (opens in new tab) and an alternate cover by Sija Hong.

 How much will Journeys Through the Radiant Citadel cost?